umgbhalla/dotfiles/README.md

 echo "$(cat /etc/hostname | figlet -k)" | { sed 's/\\/\\\\/g'; echo "(\l) \\s \\\r\n" } | sudo tee /etc/issue > /dev/null
 ```

-#### WebGL in Brave
+#### WebGL in Brave <a name="webgl-brave"></a>
 Using Brave in Linux with an AMD card disabled my WebGL, even if it was physically possible for Brave to use WebGL.
-To enable Brave to use WebGL, navigate to `brave://flags/` and `enable` the `override software rendering list`
+To enable Brave to use WebGL, navigate to `brave://flags/` and `enable` the `override software rendering list` option.

-option.
+#### Time Out Of Sync <a name="time-out-of-sync"></a>
+I recently encountered an issue where my internal clock went out of sync with the UTC
+time.
+The only way to fix this is to reboot and set the time via boot settings.

+You can set the UTC time by verifying the time with the time on
+[time.gov](https://time.gov) (Note that this only displays US times).
+Then on
+reboot, the system time should match the timezone time displayed on the site.

 ## TODO <a name="todo"></a>

-Below are a list of things in no particular order that I plan to do but haven't yet implemented or had the time to configure.
+Below are a list of things in no particular order that I plan to do but haven't yet
+implemented or had the time to configure.

 + dmenu pinyin input
-+ consider removing liberation mono
 + default applications with `mimeo`
 + patch `surf` basics (loading indicator, better keybindings, video support, tabs?)
 + switch to `dwm`
-+ different wallpapers per workspace/monitor
++ different wallpapers per workspace/monitor (Note: there's plenty of ways to do this,
+    just not efficiently)
 + htop vim keybindings
-+ suckless utilities as standalone repos